JRC1995/RAKE-Keyword-Extraction/README.md

-The phrase scores are calculated by adding individual scores of each of the words which form the members of the phrase.
+The phrase scores are calculated by adding individual scores of each of the words which are the members of the phrase.

 ```python